Fenris (comics): Fictional character biography

-Under the control of four imprisoned telepaths, Strucker takes over the title of Baron Strucker and shaves his head in his father's honor.
-He gains the loyalty of guards by paying them well and orders them to set off a bomb in the Zeus (the Thunderbolts' carrier) to initiate a lockdown.
-He declares to one of his guards that Norman Osborn will bring him back his sister or everyone in Thunderbolts Mountain will be killed.
+Under the control of four imprisoned telepaths, Andreas takes over the title of Baron Strucker and shaves his head in his father's honor.
+He gains the loyalty of guards by paying them well and orders them to set off a bomb in the Zeus, the Thunderbolts' carrier, to initiate a lockdown.
+Andreas declares to one of his guards that Osborn will bring him back his sister or everyone in Thunderbolts Mountain will be killed.
+After most of his guards are killed, Strucker kills off the remaining attacking guards.
+He then encounters Venom declaring to eat Strucker.
+The two fight and Strucker runs Venom through with his sword.
+Osborn snaps and attacks Andreas, crucifying him to a wall with his daggers.

-It is later discovered that Andreas had Arnim Zola create a clone of his sister.
+Andreas survives Osborn's attack and later learns that Andreas had Arnim Zola create a clone of his sister.
 Although Andreas has Andrea back, he wants to complete his Thunderbolts contract, leaving as a free man.
-To protect Andrea while on missions, Andreas skins his arm, giving the flesh to his sister's clone to hold and allowing her to use their shared powers.
+To protect Andrea while on missions, Andreas skins his arm, giving the flesh to Andrea to hold and allowing her to use their shared powers.
+Andrea accompanies Andreas and the Thunderbolts during the battle against the Skrulls.
+After Moonstone incapacitates Andreas and attempts to make a deal with the Skrulls, Andrea attacks Moonstone, but is killed by Bullseye.

+Andreas confronts Osborn with the revelation that he was not offered a slot on the Dark Avengers, as well as never planning on resurrecting Andrea or receiving a pardon.
+Osborn has a moment of insanity and stabs Andreas through the chest with his own sword, apparently killing him.

-Andrea's clone and Andreas later return to the land of the living and open "Club Fenris", a supervillain club in Manhattan.
+Through unspecified means, Andrea's clone and Andreas are resurrected and open "Club Fenris", a supervillain club in Manhattan.
 They are also residents of the mutant nation of Krakoa.

+During the "Fall of X" storyline, Grant Rogers recruits Fenris to join the Mutant Liberation Front.

 Powers and abilities

 As a result of genetic engineering with their X-Genes when they were still in utero, Fenris have powers, but only when they are in physical contact with each other.

-Andreas can generate concussive force blasts while Andrea generates disintegration beams.
-The Swordsman uses various hidden blades; his primary sword blade is sheathed in an adamantium alloy and can shoot a grappling hook-like projectile.
+Andreas can generate concussive force blasts while Andrea generates disintegrating beams.

+As Swordsman, Andreas uses various hidden blades; his primary sword blade is sheathed in an adamantium alloy and can shoot a grappling hook-like projectile.
 His sword's hilt is wrapped with Andrea's skin to release bioelectric blasts of concussive force.

 Other versions

-Marvel Noir

-An alternate universe variant of Andreas von Strucker / Fenris from Earth-90214 appears in Marvel Noir.
-This version is an agent for the German-based Weapon X.

-House of M
+Several versions of the Fenris twins have appeared throughout the characters' publication history.